qkzk/fm/readme.md

 - Contol MOCP with Ctrl+arrows.
 Ctrl+Left, Ctrl+Right: previous or next song.
 Ctrl+Down: Toggle pause.
 Ctrl+Up: add current folder to playlist
 - Set the selected image as wallpaper with W.
 - _Experimental_ enter "command mode" with ':'.
 Type the name of a command and it will be executed.
+- Mount a remote filesystem using ssfhs with Alt-r.
+- Mount a MTP device with Alt-R.

 Most of those features are inspired by ranger and alternatives (Midnight commander, nnn, lf etc.), the look and feel by dired.